 A course on the scientific study of how individuals think, feel, and behave in regard to other people, and how individuals' thoughts, feelings, and behaviors are affected by other people.
 Prerequisite: PSYC 201 or PSYC 101.
-Annually.
-Prior to Fall semester 2012-13. listed as PSYC 211.
+Annually

 PSYC 214 Adult Abnormal Psychology

 3.0; 3 cr.
 An introduction to the research, history, and theories of abnormal behavior in adults and a critical examination of the definition, classification, prevalence, etiology and treatment of adult abnormal behavior.
 Topics covered include anxiety, post-traumatic stress, depression, mania, borderline personality, substance abuse, schizophrenia, and sexual abnormalities.
 Prerequisite: PSYC 201 or PSYC 101.
-Annually.
-Prior to Fall semester 2012-13, listed as PSYC 217.
+Every term.

 PSYC 215 Child Abnormal Psychology

-3.0; 3 cr.
+3.0: 3 cr.
 An introduction to the psychological disorders of childhood and adolescence, including attention deficit hyperactivity disorder, conduct disorders, autism, mood and anxiety disorders.
 The course begins with an understanding of abnormal behavior and proceeds to cover symptomatology, the major theories of causality, and treatment interventions.
 Prerequisite: PSYC 201 or PSYC 101.
-Annually.
+Every term.

 PSYC 216 Personality Psychology

-3.0; 3 cr.

 An introduction to the research, theories, and measurement of personality with a critical examination of the influence of personality on behavior.
 The course surveys biological, psychodynamic, trait, humanistic, behavioral, social learning, and cognitive perspectives to the understanding of human personality and their application to individuals and organizations.
 Prerequisite: PSYC 201 or PSYC 101.
 Annually.
-Prior to Fall semester 2012-13. listed as PSYC 225.

 PSYC 220 Psychology of Learning and Behavior

-3.0; 3 cr.
+3.0: 3 cr.
 A course on the principles of learning and behavior.
 The psychology of learning, or behavioral psychology, introduces students to the psychology of learning and behavior analysis by examining the classical and operant (instrumental) conditioning paradigms from an experimental perspective.
 Prerequisite: PSYC 201 or PSYC 101.
 Annually.
-Prior to Fall semester 2012-13, listed as PSYC 221.

 PSYC 222 Behavioral Neuroscience

-3.0; 3 cr.

 An introduction to the neural basis of the mind and behavior.
 The course surveys the structure and organization of the human brain and examines how complex behavior and mental processes arise from it.
 Prerequisite: PSYC 201 or PSYC 101.
 Registration for PSYC 222 is not open to Biology students who may register for the cross-listed course, BIOL 243.
 Annually.
-Prior to Fall semester 2012-13, listed as PSYC 237.

 PSYC 224 Sensation and Perception

-3.0; 3 cr.

 A course on how humans sense and perceive the environment.
 Topics covered include the anatomy and physiology of the sensory systems, types of stimuli affecting sensory systems, higher perceptual processing, and current knowledge and theories of our perceptual abilities.
 The course also emphasizes the relationships between perceptual processes and other higher cognitive functions.
 Prerequisite: PSYC 201 or PSYC 101.
 Annually.
-Prior to Fall semester 201213, listed as PSYC 219.

 PSYC 226 Cognitive Psychology

-3.0; 3 cr.

 An introduction to human cognitive processes, including perception, attention, memory, language, imagery, categorization, problem solving, reasoning and decision-making.
 These cognitive processes are examined with regard to human brain functioning.
 Prerequisite: PSYC 201 or PSYC 101.
 Annually.
-Prior to Fall semester 2012-13, listed as PSYC 233.

 PSYC 229 Cognitive Neuroscience

-3.0; 3 cr.

 An advanced course on the underlying neural mechanisms of higher mental function.
 Topics include brain systems implementing memory, language, decision-making, control of action, social cognition, emotions, creativity, cultural evolution, consciousness, cognitive control and brain-computer interfaces.

-PSYC 230 Clinical Psychology

-3.0; 3 cr.
+Prerequisite: PSYC 201 or PSYC 101.
+Annually.